X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain11lighting.md

 # Experimenting with Lights in XNA

 Even when using colors and a Z buffer, your terrain seems to miss some depth detail when you turn on the Solid FillMode.
 By adding some lighting we can make it look a lot better.
-In this chapter we will see the impact of a light on 2 simple triangles so we can have a better understanding of how lights work in MonoGame.
+In this chapter, we will see the impact of a light on 2 simple triangles so we can have a better understanding of how lights work in MonoGame.
 We will be using the code from the 'World space' chapter, so reload that code now.

 ## Calculating normals

 For this chapter, we will be using a directional light.
 Imagine this as the sunlight, which is light that travels in one singular direction.
-To calculate the effect of light hitting a triangle, MonoGame needs to understand how light will "bounce" off the triangle.
+To calculate the effect of light hitting a triangle, MonoGame needs to understand how the light will "bounce" off the triangle.
 To do this we calculate what is called a 'normal' for every vertex.
 Consider the next figure:

 ![Normals](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA1-11Lighting1.jpg?raw=true)

 If you have a light source a), and you shine a light on the 3 surfaces shown, how is MonoGame supposed to know that surface 1 should be lit more intensely than surface 3?
 If you look at the thin red lines in figure b), you will notice that their length is a nice indication of how much light you would want to be reflected (and thus seen) on every surface.
 So how can we calculate the length of these lines?
 Actually, MonoGame does the job for us, all we have to do is to provide the blue arrow perpendicular (with an angle of 90 degrees, the thin blue lines) to every surface and MonoGame does the rest (a simple cosine projection) for us!

 This is why we need to add normals (the perpendicular blue lines) to our vertex data.
-The **VertexPositionColor** will no longer do, as it does not allow us to store a normal for each vertex, and unfortunately, MonoGame does not offer a structure that can contain a position, a color and a normal.
+The **VertexPositionColor** will no longer do, as it does not allow us to store a normal for each vertex, and unfortunately, MonoGame does not offer a structure that can contain a position, a color, and a normal.
 But that is not a problem as we can easily create one of our own.

-> The main reason that MonoGame does not provide such a structure is because you would normally be using a texture with a model, and provides a vertex structure for that common use.
+> The main reason that MonoGame does not provide such a structure is that you would normally be using a texture with a model, and provides a vertex structure for that common use.
 But thanks to the extensibility in MonoGame, you can create any structure you meet your needs and it will still "just work".

 Let us put this code at the top of our class, immediately above our variable declarations: